vic/flake-aspects/README.md

 ##### Parametrized modules from providers.

-Providers can be curried like any function, this way you can provide parametrized modules.
+Providers can be curried (but *must* use explicit argument names).
+This lets you have modules parametrized by some values, outside the aspect scope.
+For a real-world usage of this feature, see how `vic/den` [defines](https://github.com/vic/den/blob/def1c396e7ce884578d6589391cca8a4c6a650d3/nix/aspects-config.nix#L40) `flake.aspects.default.host` and their [use](https://github.com/vic/den/blob/def1c396e7ce884578d6589391cca8a4c6a650d3/templates/default/modules/_example/aspects.nix#L32).

 ```nix
 flake.aspects = { aspects, ... }: {